ArthurGareginyan/my-custom-functions/readme.txt

 = Q. It's not working.
 What could be wrong? =
 A. As with every plugin, it's possible that things don't work.
 The most common reason for this is that the plugin has a conflict with another plugin you're using.
 It's impossible to tell what could be wrong exactly, but if you post a support request in the plugin's support forum on WordPress.org, I'd be happy to give it a look and try to help out.
 Please include as much information as possible, including a link to your website where the problem can be seen.

+= Q. On the plugin settings page, an error message appears.
+What could be wrong? =

+A. Here are a few of the most likely causes of the error message:

+1. You make a syntax error in the code that you have entered.
+Check the syntax of your code and try again.
+2. You entered two functions with the same name.
+Use a unique names for your functions.
+3. You have entered function with a name that is already occupied by another function.
+Use a unique name for your function.
+4. You are trying to overwrite an existing function (of WordPress, theme, or plugin).
+Instead, use filters and hooks.

 = Q. What to do if this plugin caused the white screen? =
-A. This plugin is not perfect, so there are times when the entered custom code causes the error and white screen.
+A. This plugin is not perfect, so there are times when the entered custom code causes the error and white screen (WSOD).
 If this happened with you then do the following.

 Your code stored in the Database of your web-site.
 For getting your code, you can go to the `Database` —> Table "`wp_options`" —> Option "`anarcho_cfunctions_settings`" —> "`option_value`".